Shen-Language/shen-sources/doc/port-performance.md

 #### `boolean?`

-Replace the two-clause portable recogniser with a direct host boolean test or tag test.
+A direct host boolean or tag test avoids the two-clause portable recogniser.

 #### `not`

-Map it to the host boolean negation operation while preserving Shen's requirement that conditional values are booleans.
+Host boolean negation is sufficient when it preserves Shen's requirement that conditional values are booleans.

 #### `integer?`

-Replace the portable arithmetic test with a direct implementation of Shen integrality.
+The portable arithmetic test can usually become a direct test of Shen integrality.
 A host integer predicate is sufficient only when it accepts and rejects exactly the same values.
 This is one of the clearest high-value overrides in the kernel.